-Event Studies.
-In Figure 4, we report estimates from the event study equivalent of our differences-in-differences (panel (a)) and our triple-differences specification (panel (b)).
-Before Sinclair acquires a station, advertising duration shows a slight downward trend, which however fades away in the triple-difference specification.
-After a Sinclair acquisition, there is a rapid increase in advertising duration that persists over time.
-Very similarly, we do not see pre-trends for Nexstar and we observe a significant increase after the acquisition with a tendency to plateau towards the end of the period.
+rapid increase in advertising duration that persists over time.
+Very similarly, we do not see pretrends for Nexstar, and we observe a significant increase after the acquisition with a tendency to plateau towards the end of the period.
 Coherently with the estimates of Table 3, there is no overall effect of Gray acquisitions.
 Looking at the event studies for revenues (see Appendix Figure A7) shows similar patterns as the ones for duration.

 Advertisers' Types.
 While both Sinclair and Nexstar increase the advertising duration and revenue in the stations they acquire, they might achieve this by selling to different types of advertisers.
 To better understand each group's advertising strategy, we explore heterogeneity along a dimension that might be particularly relevant for conglomerates: whether an advertiser operates in a single or in multiple DMAs.
 In Appendix Table B3, we show that Sinclair's increase in duration and revenues appears to be driven by multi-market advertisers.
 If anything, the effect of a Sinclair acquisition on the duration and revenue of ads sold to single-market advertisers is negative (although not statistically significant in our preferred triple-differences specification).
-Instead, Nexstar increases both duration and revenues for both types of advertisers by approximately the same amount.
-These patterns are also reflected in the composition of advertisers, as we show in Appendix Table B4.
+In contrast, Nexstar increases both duration and revenues for both types of advertisers by approximately the same amount.
+These patterns are also reflected in the composition of advertisers, as we show in

-Cost-Per-Mile.
+Appendix Table B4.

+Cost-Per-Mille.
 How does the pricing of advertising change after acquisitions?
-In Appendix Table B5, we estimate specifications that use as outcome cost-per-mile for different advertisers' types.
-Cost-per-mile, the standard price measure used in the marketing literature, is defined as advertising spending (the revenue on the stations' side) per 1000 impressions.
+In Appendix Table B5, we estimate specifications that use as outcome the cost per thousand impressions (cost per mille or CPM) for different types of advertisers.
 Sinclair appears to be moving along the demand curve of multi-market advertisers: focusing on the triple-differences specification, we see that after Sinclair acquires a station, the CPM decreases by \$0.5 (2% of the baseline mean).
-But because the average cost-per-mile paid by multi-market advertisers is higher than the one paid by single-market advertisers even after this 'discount,' the decrease is not reflected into lower revenues.
+But because the average CPM paid by multi-market advertisers is higher than the one paid by single-market advertisers, even after this "discount," the decrease is not reflected into lower revenues overall.
 Instead, Nexstar and Gray do not alter their advertising prices after their acquisitions.

 Non-Local News Programs.
-Sinclair and Nexstar might adjust ads duration and revenues during local newscasts only, or might increase ads across the board.
-In Appendix Table B6, we find that after Sinclair acquires a station, ads duration increases in non-local news programs by a similar amount.
+Sinclair and Nexstar might adjust ad duration and revenues during local newscasts only, or might increase ads across the board.
+In Appendix Table B6, we find that after Sinclair acquires a station, ad duration increases in non-local news programs by a similar amount.
 The effect on log revenues is instead no longer statistically significant.
 The evidence for Nexstar is more mixed.
 In particular, we no longer find positive coefficients in advertising duration, although we estimate a similar effect on advertising revenues, suggesting either changes in prices or changes in viewership of non-local news programs.